kirtiapte/cf-jupyterlab-workshop/README.md

     http_client=httpx_client
 )
   </pre>
-- now you can run the notebooks locally instead of only on Tanzu Platform
+- Run notebook locally instead of only on Tanzu Platform